d2l-ai/d2l-en/chapter_optimization/sgd.md

 ## Dynamic Learning Rate

 Replacing $\eta$ with a time-dependent learning rate $\eta(t)$ adds to the complexity of controlling convergence of an optimization algorithm.
 In particular, need to figure out how rapidly $\eta$ should decay.
-If it's too quick, we will stop optimizing prematurely.
+If it is too quick, we will stop optimizing prematurely.
 If we decrease it too slowly, we waste too much time on optimization.
 There are a few basic strategies that are used in adjusting $\eta$ over time (we will discuss more advanced strategies in a later chapter):

 $$
 \begin{aligned}